midnightfreddie/civ-viewer/readme.md

 - Made a civ-color shader that rotates the alhpa-keyed civ color
 - Used regions and sprites and displayed individual popheads
 - Toying with using Civ3 terrain graphics as tilesets in Godot

+## Use

+If you get an error about get index 0 on PoolColorArray, that means it failed to read the PCX file(s).
+Ensure that `civ3root` is set to the path to the root Civ3 folder either in the code or in the Inspector window under Script Variables -> Civ 3 Root.